Our Partners:

 Hydraulic Slipper Clutch: In this sort of clutch, you will find the utilization of a hydraulic piston to control the pressure on the clutch plates.

-Electromagnetic Slipper Clutch: There is an electromagnetic coil to control the pressure.
+Electromagnetic Slipper Clutch: An electromagnetic coil controls the pressure.

 Do you really need a slipper clutch?